tpm2dev/tpm.dev.tutorials/Intro/README.md

 ("EKpub") can be used to uniquely identify a TPM, and possibly link to the platform's, and even the platform's user(s)' identities.

-## Key Wrapping and Resource Management
+## Key Wrapping

 The primary key is always a decrypt-only asymmetric private key, and its corresponding public key is therefore encrypt-only.
-This is largely because of key wrapping, where a secret or private key is encrypted to a TPM's EKpub so that it can be safely sent to that TPM so that that TPM can then decrypt and use that secret.
+This is largely because of _key wrapping_, where a secret or private key is encrypted to a TPM's EKpub so that it can be safely sent to that TPM so that that TPM can then decrypt and use that secret.

+## Saving Resources Off-TPM

 As well as wrapping secrets by encryption to public keys, TPMs also use wrapping in a symmetric key known only to the TPM for the purpose of saving keys off the TPM.

 This is used for resource management: since hardware TPMs have very limited resources, objects need to created or loaded, used, then saved off-TPM to make room for other objects to be loaded (unless they are not to be used again, then saving them is pointless).
 Only a TPM that saved an object can load it again, but some objects can be exported to other TPMs by encrypting them to their destination TPMs' EKpubs.

+With a resource manager and access broker, a TPM can appear to have infinite resources.

 ### Controlling Exportability of Keys